Hans Erik Ødegaard: Career

-Coaching and management
+Coaching career

+Mjøndalen

 After retiring, Ødegaard became the assistant manager for Mjøndalen IF in 2009, under manager Vegard Hansen.

-They qualified for the promotion play-off tournament three times, finally winning promotion in 2014.
+Mjøndalen qualified for the promotion play-off tournament three times, finally winning promotion in 2014.

+Real Madrid

-He became a Real Madrid youth coach on 22 January 2015, signing a three and a half-year contract as a youth coach when his son, Martin Ødegaard signed a contract with the club.
+He became a Real Madrid youth coach on 22 January 2015, signing a three-and-a-half-year contract as a youth coach when his son, Martin Ødegaard signed a contract with the club.

 Hans Erik Ødegaard received an annual salary of 100,000 euros from Real Madrid for work with the children.
 In addition, the club secured him a premium of three million euros, according to the contract payable 30 days after signing.
 Converted to the contract equivalent to 957,143 euros per season.
 By comparison, Zinedine Zidane, who was head coach of Real Madrid's U23 at the time, cashed 600,000 euros a year for this job.

+Sandefjord

+In December 2021 Sandefjord announced the signing of Ødegaard and Andreas Tegström as co-head coaches for the club after the previous coach Martí Cifuentes had left the club.
+Originally on a two year conctract with an option for another year, the duo extended their contracts in 2022, after a run of eight winless games, running through the 2025 season.